dmbarbour/glas/docs/GlasCLI.md

 The configuration may directly define applications, shared libraries, and user-defined syntax under 'env.\*'.
 This configured environment is effectively the community and user space of the configuration.
 We'll translate '%env.\*' to 'env.\*' when compiling the configuration or scripts.
 This ensures scripts have access to shared libraries and can efficiently express composition of common applications.

-A typical user configuration will import a community or company configuration from DVCS, which may define hundreds of applications and libraries under 'env.\*'.
-For performance, we rely on lazy loading, caching, and explicit cache control in terms of 'installing' applications or libraries.
+A typical user configuration will import a community or company configuration from DVCS, which may define hundreds of applications and libraries.
+For performance, we rely on lazy loading and caching.
+To 'install' a defined application is understood as a manual form of cache control.
 Effectively, a community configuration serves as a package distribution, while DVCS branches become the basis for curation and version control.

-Definitions outside of 'env.\*' may determine where to store persistent state, where to publish RPC, which ports to open for HTTP requests, which log channels to enable and where to record log messages, and so on.
-For portability, the configuration may define an adapter based on application settings and runtime version info.
-For extensibility, a configuration might define accelerators, optimizers, or typecheckers.
+Definitions outside of 'env.\*' determine where to store persistent state, where to publish RPC, which ports to open for HTTP requests, which log channels to enable and where to record log messages, and so on.
+Extensions such as extra accelerators, optimizers, or typecheckers should also be represented.

+A subset of these options are application specific, such as logging.
+To support this, 'app.settings' becomes an implicit argument when evaluating those options.
+For portability, the configuration may define an application adapter based on application settings and runtime version info.

 ## Running Applications